 A. There will be 20 spaces for Blue Badge parking in the Pavilion Car Park.
 Priority access will begiven to wheelchair users, with the remaining spaces issued on a match by match basis.

-Should you require a Blue Badge parking space and due to the limited the limited number of spaces we do ask you to book online or contact the ticket office on 0131 346 5180 should you ahve any furtehr queries.
+Should you require a Blue Badge parking space and due to the limited the limited number of spaces we do ask you to book online using the links below.

 Q. Will there be parking for Hospitality guests at Myreside?

 A. Unfortunately there is no hospitality parking at Myreside and would recommend you make use of the public transport options and match day Park & Ride facilities.

 Edinburgh Rugby recommend that supporters travel on foot or by public transport wherever possible and would ask that those supporters who do choose to come by car, park only in designated and authorised parking areas as directed by the Club.